-Hook Publicity, opened in May 2010, is a partnership between veteran publicists Mary Ann Hult and Jessica Uzzan.
+Hook Publicity, opened in May 2010, began as a partnership between veteran publicists Mary Ann Hult and Jessica Uzzan.

 Jessica Uzzan has worked as an Independent Film Publicist since 2000, handling New York and National US publicity campaigns and events, as well as International and US festival publicity for films at the Sundance, Toronto, Cannes, Tribeca, New York, and Telluride Film Festivals.
 She has worked with clients including Sony Pictures Classics, Focus Features, IFC, Magnolia Pictures, The Weinstein Company, Apparition, Lionsgate, Picturehouse, Miramax, Newmarket, Roadside Attractions, IDP/Goldwyn, Palm Pictures, Hanway, Content Film, and many more.